ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Client with error `reportTooEarly`.
 In this situation, the Client MAY re-upload the report later on.

-If the Leader's input share contains an unrecognized report extension, or if two report extensions have the same ExtensionType, then the Leader MAY abort the upload request with error "invalidMessage".
-Note that this behavior is not mandatory because it requires the Leader to decrypt its input share.
+If the Leader's input share contains an unrecognized report extension, then the Leader MAY abort the upload request with error "unsupportedExtension."
+If the Leader does abort for this reason, it MAY indicate the unsupported extensions in the resulting problem document via an extension member ({{Section 3.2 of !RFC9457}}) "unsupported_extensions" on the problem document; this member MUST contain an array of numeric values indicating the extension code points which were not recognized.
+For example, if the report upload contained two unsupported extensions with code points `23` and `42`, the "unsupported_extensions" member would contain the value `[23, 42]`.

+If the Leader's input share contains two extensions with the same type, then the Leader MAY abort the upload request with error "invalidMessage".

+(Note that validation of extensions is not mandatory here because it requires the Leader to decrypt its input share.
+The Leader also cannot validate the Helper's extensions because it cannot decrypt the Helper's input share.
+Mandatory validation of extensions will occur during aggregation.)

 ### Report Extensions {#report-extensions}